So the quote of the week comes courtesy of a Mama at Lily-girl’s school: “Mama, you also have a son?”

 PLAY: Babies don’t really play that much when they’re just born but they do love looking at you and staring a few colorful objects.
 Mama’s go-to place for CeCe to play is a soft, plush mat that she can lay flat on but also do tummy time.
 We pull it out every day and now Mama is thinking about getting one for downstairs too because although she’ll grow out of soon, it is something we’ve used since day one and everyday since.
 We do diaper changes on it and just gather around as a family to read together to her on it.
 It comes in all different animals like a cow, bear, hippo, monkey, giraffe and frog.
 Bestever Infant Play Mat, $44.99, at buybuybaby.com.

 WEAR: Only one word needed here — pajamas.
-As cute as the clothes are for babies…you just don’t have the time nor the need to change them in anything but onesie footie pajamas.
+As cute as the Newborn Clothes are for babies…you just don’t have the time nor the need to change them in anything but onesie footie pajamas.
 Mama’s go-to place for the cutest and most comfortable (and reasonable) pajamas is…Carter’s.
 Cotton Snap-up Sleep and Play, $9, at carters.com.
 All three of the kids lived in these for the first six months and Mama thinks they turned out okay…don’t you?!

 EAT: This is one of the most difficult things for any new Mama to get used to because it’s constantly changing.
 They eat so often that both YOU and baby must be comfortable for it to happen — whether you’re breastfeeding or bottle feeding.
 Mama has always had to do both in the beginning with Lily-girl and CeCe as they just weren’t proficient eaters or suckers when it came to breastfeeding but Mama always, always uses the Boppy for feeding to prop up Mama’s own arm for comfort and their little body and heads for easy eating.
 Mama has three of them…one upstairs, one downstairs and one for travel.
 It’s a necessity and again…Mama will be so sad to part with them when we’re beyond the infant stage.
 Boppy pillow with slipcover, $45, at amazon.com.